 Christstollen – Stollen Cake

 The emblematic fruitcake of Dresden became, over the years, another Christmas symbol in Germany.
 Made with dried or candied fruits and sometimes with a marzipan core and dusted with powdered sugar, Christstollen has a long history.
 In 1474 the first Stollen was baked, made with oil and not with butter, as today.
-And because during Advent time, in medieval Saxony was a period of fasting, the bakers were not allowed to use butter, and therefore the cakes were hard and tasteless.
+And because the Advent time, in medieval Saxony, was a period of fasting, the bakers were not allowed to use butter, and therefore the cakes were hard and tasteless.
 It was 1490, Pope Innocent VIII granted the use of butter, but the bakers should pay a fee.
-Only when Saxony became Protestant, the ban on butter was removed.
+Only when Saxony became Protestant the ban on butter was removed.

 There are many types of Stollen – with dried fruits, with marzipan, with both fruits and marzipan, with almonds, with poppy seeds; the most famous Stollen is the Dresden Stollen, called Striezel.
-The main Christmas Market in Dresden is called Striezelmarkt, after this so loved Christmas sweet.
+The main Christmas Market in Dresden is called Striezelmarkt after this so loved Christmas sweet.

 Aachener Printens are similar to Gingerbread biscuits, and they are produced only in Aachen, the German Sweet Capital (thanks to their special biscuits and chocolates).
 It’s been said that Printen originated from the city of Dinant in Belgium and was brought to Aachen in the 15th century by the immigrant copper artisans.
 In the beginning, the biscuits were sweetened with honey, and due to the mix of spices and honey, they were also sold in pharmacies.
 But later on, honey was replaced with sugar beets, and this recipe is still in use today.